nishikasingh31/Interview-Prep-AI/README.md

 category|difficulty|question text here
 ```

-**2. Answer evaluation** — the model is prompted to give *honest, specific* feedback rather than generic encouragement, explicitly instructed to reference what the candidate actually wrote and call out real gaps,
+**2. Answer evaluation**
+The model is prompted to give *honest, specific* feedback rather than generic encouragement, explicitly instructed to reference what the candidate actually wrote and call out real gaps,
 not just strengths.
 Output is structured JSON (score, strengths, gaps, improved example, overall feedback) since this is a single non-streamed response where JSON parsing is safe.

-**3. Model answer generation** — the model is prompted to respond *as the candidate* ("You are a senior {role} being interviewed... answer the way a strong, well-prepared candidate would"), producing a natural
+**3. Model answer generation**
+The model is prompted to respond *as the candidate* ("You are a senior {role} being interviewed... answer the way a strong, well-prepared candidate would"), producing a natural
 spoken-style answer rather than a textbook definition, plus a short list of key points a strong answer should hit.

 **Reliability techniques used:**
 - **Token budgeting** — `max_tokens` is scaled dynamically based on how many questions were requested (`numQuestions * ~120`), since a fixed low limit was causing responses to be truncated mid-question for larger batches.
 - **Regex-based JSON extraction** (`raw.match(/\{[\s\S]*\}/)`) as a safety net for the non-streamed endpoints, in case the model wraps its JSON output in extra commentary or markdown fences despite instructions not to.
-- **Auto top-up on shortfall** — if the parsed question count comes up short (a known LLM reliability issue — models don't always hit exact counts from instructions alone), a second, smaller follow-up call requests only
+- **Auto top-up on shortfall** — If the parsed question count comes up short (a known LLM reliability issue — models don't always hit exact counts from instructions alone), a second, smaller follow-up call requests only
-- the missing questions and explicitly excludes ones already generated, so the final result always matches what the user asked for.
+- The missing questions and explicitly excludes ones already generated, so the final result always matches what the user asked for.
-- **Malformed-line filtering** — any streamed line that doesn't fully match the expected pipe format (e.g. cut off mid-sentence) is filtered out before saving, rather than storing incomplete/empty question entries.
+- **Malformed-line filtering** — Any streamed line that doesn't fully match the expected pipe format (e.g. cut off mid-sentence) is filtered out before saving, rather than storing incomplete/empty question entries.

 ## Key Engineering Decisions